paulscherrerinstitute/lan9254-rtl-esc/tool/README.md

 occur.
 The default event codes are defined in the GUI.
 Note that two appropriate event codes should be used to make sure LATCH0 is asserted and deasserted periodically in a meaningful sequence.

+For generating the LATCH events the special event code `0` may also be used (see TxPDO Trigger).

 ### TxPDO Layout
 Many details of the TxPDO image can be defined by the tool.
 Note that